ryanbynoe/aws-projects/README.md

 To get started with the projects and resources in this repository, follow these steps:

-1. Clone the repository to your local machine:
+1. Clone the repository to  local machine:

    ```shell
    git clone https://github.com/ryanbynoe/aws-projects.git